xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 date: 2023-01-01
 ---

 Welcome to the home page of Dr. Xiao Xiao's Calculus 1 course at Utica University.
 You can find all the information for this course on this page.
-Note that this is the course home page for the Calculus 1 at Utica Univresity.
+Note that this is the course home page for the Calculus 1 at Utica University.
 If you are a student of Utica Academy of Science registered for the bridge program, please check out the other Calculus 1 home page.

 ## Important Links